hyndex/libslac/README.rst

 The header ``port/generic/port_config.hpp`` provides weak default implementations of timing and interrupt helpers used throughout the library.
 Targets can supply their own ``port_config.hpp`` to override these functions.
-For example the ESP32 port ships with ``port/esp32s3/port_config.hpp`` which replaces the generic helpers with FreeRTOS based versions.
+For example the microcontroller port ships with ``port/microcontroller/port_config.hpp`` which replaces the generic helpers with FreeRTOS based versions.
 Place your custom header in a ``port/<target>`` directory and ensure it is included before the generic one or define the macros manually when building.